emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/14-vector-plot-shapefiles-custom-legend.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge: Plot Polygon by Attribute
+## Challenge 1: Plot Polygon by Attribute

 1. Using the `NEON-DS-Site-Layout-Files/HARV/PlotLocations_HARV.shp` ESRI `shapefile`,
   create a map of study plot locations, with each point colored by the soil